-The Company's consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
+These accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP").
 The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, DNA/GPS, Inc. All intercompany accounts and transactions have been eliminated in consolidation.
-As of March 31, 2024, there have been no material changes in the Company's significant accounting policies from those that were disclosed in the 2023 Annual Report.
+As of June 30, 2024, there have been no material changes in the Company's significant accounting policies from those that were disclosed in the 2023 Annual Report.